xwero/idable-queries-core/README.md

 - getFullPlaceholder: which concatenates the `prefix`, `placeholder` and `suffix` property values.
 - getCustomValue: when the ´identifier´ value has a `CustomParameterIdentifier` attribute, this method will execute the data transformer function

-### PlaceHolderIdentifierCollection
+### PlaceHolderCollection

-The constructor only accepts `PlaceHolderIdentifier` instances.
+The constructor only accepts `PlaceHolder` instances.

 It has the methods:

-- createWithPlaceholderIdentifier: a static convenience with for `new PlaceholderIdentifier()->add()`
+- createWithPlaceholderItem: a static convenience with for `new Placeholder()->add()`
-- add: uses the same arguments as the `PlaceHolderIdentifier` constructor to create an instance and add it to the collection.
+- add: uses the same arguments as the `PlaceHolder` constructor to create an instance and add it to the collection.
 - getPlaceholderReplacements: returns a flattened array in case the placeholders in the query need to be replaced.
 - getPlaceholdersAsText: calls the `getFullPlaceholder` on every item of the collection to create a string.
 - getPlaceholderValuePairs: returns a flattened array with the placeholders and matching values